 But then I met my hubby and hubby is a big fan of pumpkin pie.
 So I started looking for good recipes.
 This recipe is currently his favorite.
 If you like pumpkin pie, try it, it is great.
 But as stated, I didn’t get excited.
 Because I don’t like such a dominant pumpkin flavor.

 August is one of my favorite months, not only because it is my birthday, but also because it is warm, yet not too hot (okay, this year is an exception) and it is so relaxed, I feel August is the month when people finally get into real holiday mood.
 When they were finally able to let go of things and focus on the present.
 So I decided to make an easy cake with my favorite chocolate chip cookie recipe.
 This is a chocolate chip cookie cake.
 Or a chocolate chip cookie in cake form.
 Continue Reading…

-And no, I didn’t just take her recipe and made cupcakes out of it.
-That would have been way too easy.
-Instead I looked for a vegan cupcake recipe, which I found here.
+So I started looking for a good vegan cupcake recipe, which I found here.
 I added some chocolate chunks for good measure.
 And then I wanted to use Ermine frosting.
 That’s frosting prepared with a flour base to thicken the butter/margarine and make it pipable.
 I used the non-vegan option in these lavender cupcakes and also in order to frost a cute cookie monster on this non-vegan cookie cake.
 Ermine frosting is slowly becoming my favorite frosting as it is not as sweet and, as you can see here, also is great for vegan buttercream.
 This time I decided to use a real vanilla bean (yes, they are expensive) to get really nice vanilla flavor.